R O X A N N A S H I N I M E H R A B Z A D E H

 BIOGRAPHY

-British-Iranian pianist Roxanna Shini Mehrabzadeh is an accomplished performer and teacher based in London.
-She has performed at distinguished venues across the UK and Europe including Wigmore Hall, St John’s Smith Square, West Road Concert Hall, Cambridge University, Yamaha Music London, Pushkin House, Buscot Park, Sala Michelangeli (Italy), The Arlberg 1800 (Austria), Konzertsaal des Augustinum (Germany), Auditoria Joaquin Rodrigo (Madrid) and Nafplio Vouleftikon (Greece).
+British-Iranian pianist Roxanna Shini Mehrabzadeh is an award winning performer, collaborator, curator, composer and teacher.
+She has performed at distinguished venues across the UK and Europe including Wigmore Hall, St John’s Smith Square, Steinway Hall, St James Piccadilly, West Road Concert Hall, Cambridge University, Oxford University, Pushkin House, Sala Michelangeli (Italy), The Arlberg 1800 (Austria), Konzertsaal des Augustinum (Germany), Auditoria Joaquin Rodrigo (Madrid) and Nafplio Vouleftikon (Greece).